 Ok, ok, so it's not ALL rainbows and kittens.
 (Just mostly, heh.)

 Stuff like that.
-Let's look at the good parts of campground stays.
+Let's look at the good parts of park stays.

 Even though I am a serial boondocker, I'm reasonable.
 I'll admit that campgrounds have their pros as well.

-(Though not NEARLY enough for me to go there.)
+(Though not NEARLY enough for me to go there willingly.)

 - Hookups: Many campgrounds have power, water, and sewer hookups which is easier than camping without them.
 (Wuss!)